fmu-zwiers-ecuador/sensors/README.md

 # sensors
 Scripts and libraries used to read the sensors and store data in a usable format

-To use WaveShare BME280 and Adafruit TSL2591:
+To use WaveShare BME280, Adafruit TSL2591, and HC-sr501:
 (Sensor Connection then Raspberry pi pin)

 Connect TSL2591 to Raspberry Pi: